palaeoware/revosim/revosim/docs_build/_sources/settingsorganisms.rst.txt

 :Maximum difference to breed: In sexual breeding mode, if two organisms attempting to breed have a hamming distance greater than this value when genomes are compared, breeding fails.

 :Use max difference to breed: Depending on the nature of a study, maximum difference to breed may not be desired.
-This tickbox dictates whether it is enforced.
+This tick box dictates whether it is enforced.
 If unticked, in sexual modes, breeding failure does not occur on the basis of genomic distance.

 :Breed only within species: When this checkbox is ticked, during sexual selections, digital organisms can only breed with other members of the same species.
 This only occurs if species tracking is turned on.